Tire-pressure monitoring system: Firestone recall and legal mandates

 The Firestone recall in the late 1990s (which was linked to more than 100 deaths from rollovers following tire tread-separation), pushed the United States Congress to legislate the TREAD Act.
 The Act mandated the use of a suitable TPMS technology in all light motor vehicles (under 10000 lbs), to help alert drivers of under-inflation events.

-This act affects all light motor vehicles sold after September 1, 2007.
+This act affects all U.S. light motor vehicles sold after September 1, 2007.
 Phase-in started in October 2005 at 20%, and reached 100% for models produced after September 2007.

 In the United States, as of 2008 and the European Union, as of November 1, 2012, all new passenger car models (M1) released must be equipped with a TPMS.
 From November 1, 2014, all new passenger cars sold in the European Union must be equipped with a TPMS.
-For N1 vehicles, TPMS are not mandatory, but if a TPMS is fitted, it must comply with the regulation.
+For N1 vehicles (trucks up to 3.5 tonnes), TPMS are not mandatory, but if a TPMS is fitted, it must comply with the regulation.

 On July 13, 2010, the South Korean Ministry of Land, Transport and Maritime Affairs announced a pending partial-revision to the Korea Motor Vehicle Safety Standards (KMVSS), specifying that "TPMS shall be installed to passenger vehicles and vehicles of GVW 3.5 tons or less, ... [effective] on January 1, 2013 for new models and on June 30, 2014 for existing models".
 Japan is expected to adopt European Union legislation approximately one year after European Union implementation.
 Further countries to make TPMS mandatory include Russia, Indonesia, the Philippines, Israel, Malaysia and Turkey.

 After the TREAD Act was passed, many companies responded to the market opportunity by releasing TPMS products using battery-powered radio transmitter wheel modules.

 Run-flat tires

-The introduction of run-flat tires and emergency spare tires by several tire and vehicle manufacturers has motivated to make at least some basic TPMS mandatory when using run-flat tires.
+The introduction of run-flat tires and emergency spare tires by several tire and vehicle manufacturers has provided motivation to make at least some basic TPMS mandatory when using run-flat tires.
 With run-flat tires, the driver will most likely not notice that a tire is running flat, hence the so-called "run-flat warning systems" were introduced.
 These are most often first generation, purely roll-radius based iTPMS, which ensure that run-flat tires are not used beyond their limitations, usually 80 km/h (50 mph) and 80 km (50 miles) driving distance.
 The iTPMS market has progressed as well.
 Indirect TPMS are able to detect under-inflation through combined use of roll radius and spectrum analysis and hence four-wheel monitoring has become feasible.
 With this breakthrough, meeting the legal requirements is possible also with iTPMS.